Accreditation

 • Direct recognition of nationally accredited programs in PDC marketing activities

-• Extra points for PDC and Keystone CORE Services funded initiatives
+• Extra points for PDC and Keystone CORE Services-funded initiatives

 • A 20% reduction in membership dues per year for five years to organizations that are nationally accredited for five (5) consecutive years